1871fotc/fotc/docs/stories/federation-walk.md

 *<small>[Crowds looking at the results board at the Courier Building on Referendum Night, Brisbane, Queensland, 1889](http://onesearch.slq.qld.gov.au/permalink/f/1upgmng/slq_alma21297968950002061) - State Library of Queensland </small>*

-## Before you start the walk

-Before you start the walk, please read the Brisbane City Council Cemeteries - Conditions of Entry.

 --8<-- "snippets/conditions-of-entry.md"

-Please wear comfortable shoes, use sun protection, and carry water.

 ## The Federation Walk